HasaanAhmad/MediMeet/README.md

 3. Build the project and resolve any dependencies.

-4. Run the application and access it through your web browser.

 ## License

 This software solution is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.